awalker2/EE-629-IOT/pi-proxy-project/README.md

 Documentation:<br />
 &ensp;/node_server - Server to host the graphs based on the JSON, has routes to show graphs and also reset the DB<br />
 &ensp;/proxy/addons - Where the custom mitmproxy Python addons are loaded from<br />
-&ensp;&ensp;/proxy/addons/models/AdBlocker - Blocks ads by hostname or path string match, more URLS and paths seemed to partially work for YouTube<br />
+&ensp;&ensp;/proxy/addons/models/AdBlocker - Blocks ads by hostname or path string match, more URLs and paths seemed to partially work for YouTube<br />
 &ensp;&ensp;/proxy/addons/models/JSONLogger - Stores the web traffic with TinyDB in JSON<br />
 &ensp;/proxy/data - Where the web traffic is stored as a JSON by TinyDB and accessed by Node<br />
 &ensp;./start_proxy.sh - Sets all network settings needed for proxy (will be lost on reboot), starts the proxy with the custom addons, and starts the Node server<br />